neovim/neovim/MAINTAIN.md

 * Write down what was decided
 * Constraints are good
 * Use automation to solve problems
-* Never break the API
+* Never break the API... but sometimes break the UI

 Ticket triage
 -------------

-In practice we haven't found a meaningful way to forecast more precisely than "next" and "after next".
-That means there are usually one or two (at most) planned milestones:
+In practice we haven't found a way to forecast more precisely than "next" and "after next".
+So there are usually one or two (at most) planned milestones:

 - Next bugfix-release (1.0.x)
 - Next feature-release (1.x.0)